hmightypirate/guided-backprop-chainerrl/README.md

 The saliency map is only computed during testing.
 Hence, you need to train an agent to actually see something useful.

+The original paper in which Guided Backpropagation is explained (https://arxiv.org/abs/1412.6806 - Striving for Simplicity: The All Convolutional Net)

 For more info, see for example (https://github.com/Lasagne/Recipes/blob/master/examples/Saliency%20Maps%20and%20Guided%20Backpropagation.ipynb)

 ## Implementation Notes